Chimichurri Recipe – How to Make Chimichurri

 Both are uncooked green herb sauces.
 Pesto has Italian origins, chimichurri has Argentinian origins.
 The main difference is the type of herb used.
 Pesto is made with basil; chimichurri is made with parsley.
 Both have plenty of garlic and olive oil.
 Pesto includes pine nuts and Parmesan cheese, making it a bit more hearty.

-- Replace half of the parsley with fresh cilantro for a more Brazilian take.
+- Add cilantro.
+Replace half of the parsley with fresh cilantro for a more Brazilian take.

-- Make it with lemon juice or lime juice instead of red wine vinegar.
-It will taste a bit different.
+- Make it with citrus.
+Substitute lemon juice or lime juice for the red wine vinegar.
+The chimichurri will taste a bit different but in a good way.

-- Substitute a fresh red chili pepper or jalapeño pepper for the red pepper flakes.
+- Try different peppers.
+Substitute a fresh red chili pepper or jalapeño pepper for the red pepper flakes.

 Is Chimichurri Good For You?

 Beyond using chimichurri as a condiment for steak, chicken, or fish, there are many ways to enjoy it.
-Here’s a few ideas but don’t be limited to this list.
+Here are a few ideas but don’t be limited to this list.

-- Slather it over grilled potatoes, baked potatoes, or roasted potatoes.
+- Potatoes: Slather it over grilled potatoes, baked potatoes, or roasted potatoes.

-- Actually it’s great on any vegetable!
-Try it on grilled zucchini, air fryer Brussels sprouts, or oven roasted sweet potatoes.
+- Vegetables: Try it on grilled zucchini, air fryer Brussels sprouts, or oven roasted sweet potatoes.
+Any vegetable that’s been grilled, roasted, or air-fried will benefit from a spoonful of chimichurri.

-- Use it as a marinade or salad dressing.
-If it seems too thick, stir in a tablespoon each of olive oil and red wine vinegar.
+- Marinade or salad dressing: You can use it as is, or if it seems too thick, stir in a tablespoon each of olive oil and red wine vinegar.

-- Mix it with cooked rice, cauliflower rice, or quinoa for a flavorful side dish.
+- Grains: Mix it with cooked rice, cauliflower rice, or quinoa for a flavorful side dish.

-- Stir it into soup for an extra pop of flavor, like this Instant Pot minestrone soup, Instant Pot cauliflower potato soup, lentil soup with pasta, or homemade vegetable soup.
+- Soup: Stir chimichurri into soup for an extra pop of flavor, like this Instant Pot minestrone soup, Instant Pot cauliflower potato soup, lentil soup with pasta, or homemade vegetable soup.

-- Drizzle a bit on scrambled eggs or fried eggs.
+- Eggs: Drizzle a bit on scrambled eggs or fried eggs.
 Yum!
+Add diced avocado, too!

 - If you’re loving this chimichurri recipe, you’ll want to try shrimp with chimichurri rice.